 So what are your options when it comes to streaming apps for kids?

 Time and time again we’ve heard the horror of our children possibly seeing terrible things that have been hidden in the innocent videos in Youtube Kids.

 New each week, violence, suiciedal thoughts and actions, scare tactics, gore- all being slipped into finger puppet videos, vulgar scenes in animation- what next?

 We can’t get rid of technology, but we can try better to make it that true safe space for our children.
 To do this, I’ve put together a list of quality video streaming apps for kids that guarantee you’ll have more control.

-I wish I could say that I found more options for Christian television, but unfortunately I found few.
+I wish I could say that I found more options for Christian television, but unfortunately, I found few.
 I still heavily moderate the watching my kids do on most of these apps, as what seems fit for some doesn’t necessarily fit all.
-However, these apps have a little more parental control.

 5 of the Best Streaming Apps for Kids

 I NEVER have to worry about what my kids are watching when it comes to Minno.
 And let me tell you, that is one reason I am so excited about it.

 Minno is a true Christian streaming app for kids so I know that there’s nothing I have to worry about here.
 Everything from The Last Chance Detectives to Bible Man and Veggie Tales- you’ll find it here on Minno.